mahdjalili/mahdjalili/README.md

 # Hi there, I'm Mahdi 👋

 ### 🚀 About Me
-I'm a passionate Developer with expertise in both front-end and back-end technologies.
+I'm a Developer with expertise in both front-end and back-end technologies.
 I love building applications that solve real-world problems and continuously learning new technologies to enhance my skill set.

 ## 🛠 Skills